Get a Quote Order Now

 If you’re interested in becoming a Certified Nutrition Specialist, you can find more details on the American Nutrition Association’s website, including a state-by-state list of practice rights.

-However, although you may be able to find work as a nutritionist, this video will focus on what it takes to become a Registered Dietitian.
+However, although you may be able to find work as a nutritionist, this guide will focus on what it takes to become a Registered Dietitian.

 We’re focusing on this path because the RD credential is widely recognized across the U.S. and is often required for roles in hospitals, clinical settings, and jobs that involve complex health needs.
 While nutritionists play an essential role in many areas of health and wellness, the RD credential can open up a broader range of work opportunities and give you more options for where and how you practice.